xiangjunn/tp/docs/DeveloperGuide.md

 The `parse` method inside the `CMarkCommandParser` receives the user input, extracts the required index(es).
 It then creates a new List of `Index`(es) objects that will encapsulate the indexes of the contacts to be marked.

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** If the argument is empty or contains invalid values, `CMarkCommandParser#parse` throws a ParseException.
+:bulb: **Tip:** `CMarkCommandParser#parse` will throw a ParseException if the argument is empty, not an integer or is outside of the contact index range.
 </div>

 `CMarkCommandParser#parse` method will then return an `CMarkCommand` with the given List of `Index` object.